koenweyn/learn-angular2/forms/index.md

 Where we used to use `ngModel` and map to our internal data model, in Angular 2 we more explicitly build forms and form controls.

-While it feels like more code to write, in practice it's easier to reason about than with v1.
+While it feels like more code to write, in practice it's easier to reason about than with v1, and we no longer have to deal with frustrating ngModel and scope data problems.

 ## Simple Form